 Kevin becomes the main character of The Third; it might be said that the reason why it's called The Third and not Third Chapter was because Estelle and Joshua aren't really the main characters anymore.

 Loewe.
-Despite the fact that he officially died in SC, Falcom brought him back in The Third.
-Then you have Vantage Master Portable where he and Renne become playable main characters instead of the other party members of Sora.
-It's even worse in Alternative Saga in which he appears without any explanation despite being dead.
-Vantage Master Portable takes place before SC, but Alternative Saga takes place after The Third.
-And just recently Falcom announced a prequel comic adaption with Loewe as the main character...
+Despite the fact that he died in SC, Falcom (sort of) brought him back in The Third.
+Then you have Vantage Master Portable where he and Renne become playable main characters instead of other party members.
+It's even worse in Alternative Saga in which he appears without any explanation despite being dead, though that turned out to be non-canonical.
+Loewe also got his own sidestory manga.

-Break the Cutie: Joshua, Renne, Kevin, and Loewe's pasts are riddled with this, although the first three eventually recover due to the Power of Love.
+Break the Cutie: Joshua, Renne, Kevin and Loewe's pasts are riddled with this, although the first three eventually recover due to the Power of Love and Loewe was recovering.

-Breaking the Fourth Wall: In The Third's sub quest to open the Star Door, one of the Star Door shows us the meeting of Ouroboros leaders meeting and their conversation regarding the events in Liberl and revealing that this is all just the beginning.
+Breaking the Fourth Wall: In one of the Star Door subquests in The Third, we see a meeting of Ouroboros leaders and their conversation regarding the events in Liberl and revealing that this is all just the beginning.
 After the meeting, Campanella laughs, before saying...